Kat632/MS1-Rapier-Marketing/README.md

 > The website must represent the client and their business in a professional manner.
 No visual gimmicks or massive menus.
 >
 >> The website is professional, it looks good.
 There are no flashy or unneccessary visuals.

+**Client Feedback**

+Having presented the website to the client, Clive Pearson of Rapier Marketing, I have listed below all of the feedback he gave me.
+I have indicated where I have changed something based on this feedback.
+All other feedback will be implemented when I eventually deploy the website to Wordpress.
+I will not be doing this until I have sought permission from **Code Institute** to do so.

+*	The first paragraph on the home page seems unbalanced.
+There should either be more text to make the two lines seem more equal in length, or less text so that it only goes over one line.

+*	He will provide new and more recent testimonials.

+*	He dislikes the background colour of the text box over the hero images.

+*	Look at the spacing in the boxes containing quotes.
+The one on planning.html only has "Packard" on the last line and it looks a bit strange.

+*	The list box on planning.html - try left aligning the text - Fixed (also came up in peer code review feedback).

+*	Tactics.html - he would prefer the last line of the text "It is what we do!" to be on a separate line for better impact.

+*	Can I make the phone number dial when you click on it? - Fixed.

+*	Use Clive's personal Linkedin account instead of the Rapier one because he doesn't post anything on it. - Fixed.

+*	He will give me some different images for the gallery and also write some more descriptive captions for the images.

 ** **